ubarsc/rios/doc/source/concurrency.rst

 and so throughput would be quite high.
 However, it does imply a reasonable level of availability on the queue.
 The main originating thread will be waiting for some output to come from the individual jobs, and if they get stuck behind other jobs for too long, the main job will timeout.
+This may require a much larger value for computeBufferPopTimeout.

 Communication between the jobs and the main thread is handled via a network socket, which is managed by an extra thread running in the main process.
 That last point means that the main script may run one more thread than you expect.
-By default, the network address of this socket is given to the compute worker jobs via a small file in a shared temporary directory.
+By default, the network address of this socket is passed to the compute worker jobs via a small file in a shared temporary directory.
 If no shared temporary directory is available to the batch nodes, then set sharedTempDir=False, and it will be passed on the command line for each